Ayfri/Deep-Research/README.md

 ### Prerequisites
 - Node.js (v16+)
 - pnpm (v6+)
-- Perplexity API key
+- Perplexity API key (Optional, can be set in UI)
-- OpenAI API key
+- OpenAI API key (Optional, can be set in UI)

 ### Setup Steps